tannerwride/dynamic-config-example/README.md

       - run: echo "A static config file!"
 ```
 This is a static config file.
 Will add to this file as we go along to make it dynamic.
 For now, commit the changes.

+### Follow and Enable Dynamic Config

+Now that we have created a repo with a config file, we can follow it on CircleCI and enable dynamic config.

+- Navigate to the CircleCI application.
+- Click follow next to your new repo under "Projects"